OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Apis.GraphQL.Abstractions/README.md

 }
 ```

 This is the part that is attached to your content item.
-GraphQL doesnt know what this is, so we now need to create GraphQL representation of this class;
+GraphQL doesnt know what this is, so we now need to create a GraphQL representation of this class;

 ```c#
 public class AutorouteQueryObjectType : ObjectGraphType<AutoroutePart>